kubermatic/kubelb/docs/architecture.md

 The `KubeLB CCM` is deployed in the consumer clusters that require load balancer services.
 Its main responsibility is to propagate the load balancer configurations to the manager.

-It watches for changes in Kubernetes services, ingresses, and nodes, and then generates the load balancer configuration for the manager.
+It watches for changes in Kubernetes services, and nodes, and then generates the load balancer configuration for the manager.
 It then sends the configuration to the manager in the form of the `LoadBalancer` CRD.

 ### Manager